Neofect/Communicator/README.md

 # NFCommunicator
 NFCommunicator is a framework for simplifying application structure which communicates with remote entity.
-It wraps all communication related implementation internally so make developers focus more on the business logic.
+It wraps the communication related implementations internally so make developers focus more on the business logic.
 And its modular structure makes application's structure more clear and easy to test modules independently.
 It is being used in two live products now and proved.
 It works on Android runtime.

 ## Features